 - (a) "Board designee" means a person designated by the Board to act as its agent for the purpose of executing the Board's responsibilities.
-This may be an employee of the Board, another government agency, or a contractor. - (b) "Cannabis Licensed Agent" means a person employed by a Cannabis Establishment who
+This may be an employee of the Board, another government agency, or a contractor. - (b) "Greenhouse" means a structure or a thermally isolated area of a building that maintains a specialized sunlit environment exclusively for, and essential to, the cultivation or maintenance of Cannabis plants and that is in use for a period of 180 days or more each calendar year. - (c) "Harvest lot" means a grower's harvested Cannabis produced during a single growing season in a contiguous area containing the same cultivar or variety. - (d) "Home occupancy business" means a business operated on the premises of an individual's home or property where the individual is domiciled. - (e) "Indoor cultivation" means growing Cannabis using artificial lighting. - (f) "Interest holder" has the same meaning as defined in 11A V.S.A. § 11.01(11). - (g) "Inventory Tracking System" means a method implemented by the Board for tracing all Cannabis and Cannabis Products grown, manufactured, and sold in Vermont. - (h) "Licensee" means a person who has been issued a license pursuant to Board Rule 1.
+A licensee does not include a person who has been issued a prequalification approval. - (i) "Outdoor cultivation" means growing Cannabis in an expanse of open or cleared ground or in a structure that does not use artificial lighting and is not a greenhouse.

-- is designated by the establishment to transport Cannabis or Cannabis Product between Cannabis Establishments.
-A Cannabis Licensed Agent must be an individual who has received a Cannabis Establishment identification card as provided for in 7 V.S.A. § 884 and who has a valid driver's license. - (c) "Greenhouse" means a structure or a thermally isolated area of a building that maintains a specialized sunlit environment exclusively for, and essential to, the cultivation or maintenance of Cannabis plants and that is in use for a period of 180 days or more each calendar year. - (d) "Interest holder" has the same meaning as defined in 11A V.S.A. § 11.01(11). - (e) "Harvest lot" means a grower's harvested Cannabis produced during a single growing season in a contiguous area containing the same cultivar or variety. - (f) "Inventory Tracking System" means a method implemented by the Board for tracing all Cannabis and Cannabis Products grown, manufactured, and sold in Vermont. - (g) "Licensee" means a person who has been issued a license pursuant to Board Rule 1.
-A licensee does not include a person who has been issued a provisional license. - (h) "Pesticide" shall have the same meaning as "economic poison" as defined in 6 V.S.A. § 911(5). - (i) "Physical site of operations" means: - i. a cultivator's grow site; - ii. a wholesaler's product storage facility; - iii. a manufacturer's site of manufacture; - iv. a retailer's store location; or - v. a testing laboratory's testing facility. - (j) "Process lot" means any amount of Cannabis concentrate, Cannabis Product or Cannabis-infused product of the same type, processed at the same time, using the same ingredients and same standard operating procedures.
+- (j) "Pesticide" shall have the same meaning as "economic poison" as defined in 6 V.S.A. § 911(5). - (k) "Physical site of operations" means: - i. a cultivator's grow site; - ii. a wholesaler's product storage facility; - iii. a manufacturer's site of manufacture; - iv. a retailer's store location; or - v. a testing laboratory's testing facility. - (1) "Plastic" means a synthetic material made from linking monomers through a chemical reaction to create a polymer chain that can be molded or extruded at high heat into various solid forms that retain their defined shapes during their life cycle and after disposal, including material derived from either petroleum or a biologically based polymer, such as corn or other plant sources. - (m)"Process lot" means any amount of Cannabis concentrate, Cannabis Product or Cannabisinfused product of the same type, processed at the same time, using the same ingredients and same standard operating procedures.